-MBP = Cash award subject to performance conditions under management bonus plan
+AIP = Cash award subject to performance conditions under the annual incentive plan

-Each of these RSU, PSU, and Option awards was granted under our Equity Incentive Plan.
+Each of these Option and PSU awards was granted under our long-term incentive plan.
 See Summary Compensation Table and the footnotes thereto for additional information on these types of awards.

-- (2) The amounts in these columns indicate the threshold, target and maximum performance bonus amounts payable under our management bonus plan prior to deducting any amounts the named executive officer elected to use to purchase RSUs under the MSP.
-Each of our named executive officers elected to use a portion of his performance bonus to purchase RSUs under our MSP.
-See footnote (5) to the "Summary Compensation Table" for a description of the actual amount of performance bonus earned by each of the named executive officers for 2016, the amount of each named executive officer's bonus that was used to purchase RSUs and the number of purchased RSUs.
-The potential performance bonus amounts payable under the Executive Incentive Bonus Plan are based on the achievement of specific financial performance metrics and the achievement of individual strategic goals.
-The named executive officers would receive a bonus payout equal to 0.1% of their target bonus at the maximum level of performance.
-If none of the threshold performance metrics are met, no performance bonus would be payable to the named executive officers. - (3) The amounts in these columns indicate the threshold, target and maximum number of shares that the named executive officer could receive if an award payout is achieved under the PSUs.
+- The amounts in these columns indicate the threshold, target and maximum performance bonus amounts payable under our annual incentive plan prior to deducting any amounts the Named Executive Officer elected to use to purchase RSUs under the MSP.
+Each of our Named Executive Officers elected to use a portion of his annual incentive bonus to purchase RSUs under our MSP.
+See footnote (5) to the "Summary Compensation Table" for a description of the actual amount of annual bonus earned by each of the Named Executive Officers for 2017, the amount of each Named Executive Officer's bonus that was used to purchase RSUs, and the number of purchased RSUs.
+The potential bonus amounts payable under the annual incentive plan are based on the achievement of specific financial performance metrics.
+The Named Executive Officers would receive a bonus payout equal to 0.1% of their target bonus at the threshold level of performance and 200% or 300% (depending on the performance metric) of their target bonus at the maximum level of performance.
+If none of the threshold performance metrics are met, no bonus would be payable to the Named Executive Officers under the annual incentive plan. - (3) The amounts in these columns indicate the threshold, target and maximum number of shares that the Named Executive Officer could receive if an award payout is achieved under the PSUs.
 These potential share amounts are based on achievement of specific performance goals.
-The named executive officer would receive 0.1% of the target number of shares at the threshold level of performance and 200% of the target number of shares at the maximum level of performance.
-If none of the threshold performance targets are met, then our named executive officers will not receive any shares. - (4) RSU-Time awards were awarded on February 23, 2016, to Messrs.
-Bhalla, Mehrotra, Sandoval, Sharma, and Wiik as special awards for retention.
-An additional management level Time RSU award was granted to Mr. Mehrotra prior to his promotion in 2016. - (5) The exercise price of options is equal to the closing price of our Common Stock on the business day before the Grant Date.
-For more details, see footnote (3) under Outstanding Equity Awards at 2016 Fiscal Year-End. - (6) The amounts in this column reflect the aggregate grant date fair values of the PSUs reflected in column (g) and Time RSUs reflected in column (i), each calculated in accordance with accounting guidance, as well as the aggregate fair value of the Option awards reflected in column (j) as determined using the Black Scholes option pricing model.
+The Named Executive Officer would receive 0.1% of the target number of shares at the threshold level of performance and 200% of the target number of shares at the maximum level of performance.
+If none of the threshold performance targets are met, then our Named Executive Officers will not receive any shares. - (4) The exercise price of options is equal to the closing price of our common stock on the business day before the grant date.
+For more details, see footnote (3) under Outstanding Equity Awards at 2017 Fiscal Year-End. - (5) The amounts in this column reflect the aggregate grant date fair values of the PSUs reflected in column (g) calculated in accordance with accounting guidance, as well as the aggregate fair value of the Option awards reflected in column (j) as determined using the Black Scholes option pricing model.

-Outstanding Equity Awards at 2016 Fiscal Year-End
+Outstanding Equity Awards at 2017 Fiscal Year-End